Beijing Transportation

 Air

-There are two passenger airports in Beijing: Capital International Airport in northeast of the city, about 25 kilometers (about 16 miles) from Tiananmen Square and Daxing Airport, about 53 kilometers (33 miles) south of Beijing city center.
-Most of the domestic and international flights arrive at and depart from the capital international airport, the reputed “First Door of China”.
-It is the largest, busiest, most important modern airport in China as well as the first and only airport in Asia-Pacific area equipped with two control towers, three terminals and three runways.
-Currently, over 90 airlines operate about 1,400 flights to / from 223 destinations at home and abroad here.
-The airport can be easily reached by airport shuttle bus, express subway train and taxi.
+There are two passenger airports in Beijing: Capital International Airport in the northeast of the city, about 25 kilometers (about 16 miles) from Tiananmen Square and Daxing Airport, about 53 kilometers (33 miles) south of Beijing city center.
+They both serve domestic and international flights; so double confirm which airport you are going to use, especially when departing from the city.
+Both the airports can be easily reached by airport shuttle bus, express subway train and taxi.
+There are also long-distance buses connecting the airports with nearby cities like Langfang and Baoding.

 Beijing Airport